Fun with Franchises: Harry Potter and the Half-Blood Prince (2009), Part II — “Orphans Should Never Be Given Powers”

 Also who the fuck is THAT behind Malfoy?
 Is that Crabbe?
-Holy fuck, he looks like he’s gonna eat a small white girl!
+Holy fuck.

 This is like when the Joker had his “tryouts.”

 I love when people do that.
 Death struggle over something, and the second it’s decided, they brush themselves off and the loser looks at what he’s got.
 Although, usually it’s with hookups and not books.

-Anyway, the potion is the most powerful love potion in the world.
+Anyway, this potion is the most powerful love potion in the world.
 It smells differently to each person, depending on what attracts them.

 For example, she smells pineapple, Newports, drier sheets and horse flesh.

 Or freshly mowed grass, new parchment and spearmint toothpaste.